 For many, spring represents the perfect time to get physically re-organized.
 Others still see it as the perfect time to get married and otherwise “let their love bloom.”
 I have a different take on the concept of spring cleaning.

-Instead of wasting time trying to replace the relationship’s presence in my life, both physically and emotionally, I am going to focus on what makes me happy, and what will better my aspirations.
+Instead of wasting time trying to replace an unhealthy relationship’s presence in my life, both physically and emotionally, I am going to focus on what makes me happy, and what will better my aspirations.
 Playing video games, connecting with nature (as contradictory as those two sound, I know), focusing on my music, and of course, writing blogs such as these, makes me happy.
 It is time for me to stop reacting to my situation and to start being proactive.
 Reacting out of impulse and hurt is extremely destructive, and especially as someone like me, an introvert who draws strength from within and not from outside sources, harboring self-destructive thoughts is especially crippling.